 May I watch the treatment or do I have to leave?

-The rehabilitation practitioner will cover with you policies and procedures for observing and/or participating in a treatment sessions.
+However, there are times where it is best for your pet to work with the therapist with you present.
+Our main goal is to help you and your pet, however this needs to be achieved.
+In this case, the rehabilitation practitioner will cover with you policies and procedures for observing and/or participating in a treatment session.
 Additionally, part of PUP’s approach to treatment is owner instruction.
 Owner instruction is individualized by the dog’s needs, your capabilities, and other plan considerations.
-You will be taught appropriate activities like strengthening exercises, massage and stretches.
+You will be taught appropriate activities like strengthening exercises, massage, and stretches.

 Will I receive instruction on how to support my dog’s treatment at home?

 An important part of PUP’s approach to treatment is owner instruction.
 The team approach is crucial to a dog’s recovery and health.
 Owner instruction is individualized by the dog’s needs, your capabilities, and other plan considerations.
 You will be taught appropriate activities like strengthening exercises, massage and stretches.
 Rehabilitation is not effective if there is no carry through at home, so we count on our owners to be a crucial part of the team in order to expedite recovery.
 PUP will provide videos, photos, forms and/or written material to accompany verbal instruction.